drjam2005/myGui/README.md

 ```

 ## Widget usage
-    - You can use widgets to store multiple
+    - You can use widgets to store multiple objects into one pane
 ```cpp
 #include <raylib.h>
 #include <string>